 Postal inspector says safety is the main concern

-U.S. Postal Service Police spokesman inspector Jeff Fitch said officers from his organization and the Berkeley Police have been meeting individually with protesters to let them know it was time to “pack it up and move it along.”
+U.S. Postal Inspection Service spokesman Jeff Fitch said officers from his organization and the Berkeley Police have been meeting individually with protesters to let them know it was time to “pack it up and move it along.”
 Monday night, he said, police handed out formal notices citing the federal and state penal code violations that would make the activists subject to arrest.

 From the beginning of the occupation, about a month ago, Fitch said safety has been his agency’s main concern.
 Recently, he said, campers had been using trash cans inside the post office as a restroom, and that other people had climbed up onto the roof, with pet dogs and alcohol, and had begun camping there.
 Fitch said activities like that were of great concern as far as the safety of postal service employees, customers and the campers themselves.